SeedscapeEcology/Onboarding/PreTripAdvice_Panama.md

 - Extra eyeglasses or contact lenses in case yours get broken or lost.
 - One towel; thin and fast-drying
 - Flash drive to back-up files
+- See the [CDC's *Healthy Travel Packing List*](https://wwwnc.cdc.gov/travel/destinations/panama/traveler/packing-list) for more suggestions.

 ### Field Equipment
 - Flashlight/headlamp (with extra batteries)